tytydraco/yessleep/out/I_wrote_a_demon_to_punish_them_all_I_think_Im_next.md

 The ashen man.
 He didn't move, nor did he speak - he just stood there grinning, face half masked by the lamp's head, eyes stark black in white and staring into my soul.

 He vanished the moment I blinked.
-The lamp briefly flickered to dim life in the darkness.
+The lamp briefly flickered to dim light in the darkness.

 I really don’t know what that thing was.
 But I think I gave it something worse than a form...
 I gave it a name.